SantiSnow/tercios/README.md

-# RedFox Website Project
+# Tercios Website Project

 ## About the project

-This is the repository for the RedFox Argentina website.
+This is the repository for the RedFox/Tercios Argentina website.
 This includes the website frontend as well as the dashboard panel.
 This is all created under the monolithic structure of Laravel with Inertia.

 ## Technologies and dependencies